navcoin/nav-docker/docker-navcoind/README.md

             args:
                 NAV_BRANCH: branch-name

-After you change/save the NAV_BRANCH, run `docker-compose up --build` to build and start the new image.
+- change/save the NAV_BRANCH to the branch you're reviewing/testing

-### Docker-compose.yml
+- run `docker-compose up --build` to build out that branch and start the new image

-This file describes the parameters used for running the Docker service.
-From this you can see that:
+**Direct shell override**

-- navcoin-core branch used for the build
+You can also just override the NAV_BRANCH directly in your shell command as follows:

-- parameters passed to navcoind (by default, this service spawns a navcoin testnet daemon)
+    NAV_BRANCH=branch-name docker-compose up --build